Walters Surname Meaning, History & Origin

-Walters Surname Genealogy
+Walters Surname Meaning

 Walter and Walters are surnames of German origin, from the Old German name Waldhar (from wasl meaning “rule” and hari “an army”).
 The Walter surname has been common throughout Germany.

-current breakdown of these names in the English-speaking world is Walter 18%, Walters 50%, and Waters 32%.
+The current breakdown of these names in the English-speaking world is Walter 18%, Walters 50%, and Waters 32%.
 Meanwhile the Dutch equivalent of the surname is Wouter, the French Gautier.

-Walters Resources on
+Walters Surname Resources on The Internet

 - The Walter Family

-Walters from Germany yo Pennsylvania.
+Walters from Germany to Pennsylvania.

 - Waters Family Genealogy History